🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 • When your manager shares personal details about themselves (such as a hobby or a personal update): take note, show that you’re interested, and bring it up in the future.

-• Understand who your manager is outside of work, because this will help you understand their true nature in the office.
+• Understand who your manager is outside of work because this will help you understand their true nature in the office.

 This is also a great time for you to share information that is personal but relevant to work.
+For example: are you having a bad day at work because you’ve been caring for a sick dependent?
+Other examples include: injury/sickness, family issues, leave requirements, study requirements, etc.

 This doesn’t have to go into the personal preamble if you prefer to discuss it in another section (e.g. the week ahead).
 The point is: if it’s going to affect your work, let your manager know!

 You’re going to have to use your judgement to work out how much time to spend on a personal preamble.
 Remember the one-on-one is a work meeting with a tight agenda so you’ll have to balance the personal with the professional.
-Here are some things to keep an eye on at the very beginning of the meeting:

 Your personal pre-amble is your chance to set the tone of the meeting with your manager.
-Arrive light-hearted, confident in your preparation and with a smile on your face and both of you will have a more enjoyable and productive meeting.
+Arrive light-hearted, confidence in your preparation and with a smile on your face and both of you will have a more enjoyable and productive meeting.

 2 Your Agenda Section: Updates, Learnings, and Achievements

 This is where you tell your manager what they need to know.
-Remember that many managers have very little idea of what you actually do on a day-to-day basis, unless you actually tell them.
+Remember that many managers have very little idea of what you actually do on a day-to-day basis unless you actually tell them.
 Use this section to give a report on what’s happened since you last met.
 A status update on what you have achieved and how things are going.

 If there is something that you’ve done that you are proud of, then let your manager know.
 Many employees feel undervalued and lacking recognition, while not realizing that it’s difficult to get recognition for achievements unless your manager knows what those achievements are.